Brady Quinn

-Brayden Tyler "Brady" Quinn (born October 27, 1984) is an American former football quarterback who played in the National Football League (NFL) for seven seasons.
-He played college football at Notre Dame, where he won the Maxwell Award, and was selected by the Cleveland Browns in the first round of the 2007 NFL Draft.
-Following three seasons in Cleveland, he was traded to Denver, where he was a Bronco for two seasons.
-Quinn spent his last three seasons with the Kansas City Chiefs, New York Jets, and St. Louis Rams for one year each.
+Brayden Tyler "Brady" Quinn (born October 27, 1984) is an American former professional football quarterback who played in the National Football League (NFL) for seven seasons.
+He played college football for the Notre Dame Fighting Irish, where he won the Maxwell Award.
+Quinn was selected by the Cleveland Browns in the first round of the 2007 NFL draft.
+Following three seasons in Cleveland, he was traded to the Denver Broncos, where he played for two seasons.
+Quinn spent his last three seasons with the Kansas City Chiefs, the New York Jets, and the St. Louis Rams for one year each.

-Early years
+Early life

 Quinn was born on October 27, 1984, in Columbus, Ohio, the middle child of Tyrone J. Quinn and Robin D. (née Slates) Quinn.
 He has an older sister, Laura Quinn, who is married to former NFL and Ohio State linebacker A. J. Hawk, and a younger sister, Kelly Katherine Quinn, who is married to NHL defenseman Jack Johnson.

 Quinn attended Dublin Coffman High School in Dublin, Ohio, and ranked sixth on the Detroit Free Press "Best of the Midwest" team and was listed at number 20 on ESPN's list of the nation's top 100 prospects.

 As a junior in 2001, Quinn threw for 2,200 yards and 21 touchdowns to go along with 15 interceptions, posting a 9–4 record and helped lead Coffman to the Division I state semi-finals.
 As a senior in 2002, he threw for 2,149 yards, threw 25 touchdowns with four interceptions, and completed 143 of 258 pass attempts, and rushed for 108 yards and six touchdowns.
 Quinn helped his team post an 8–3 record and played in the U.S. Army All-American Bowl in San Antonio, Texas.
 Quinn was named the Columbus Dispatch and Ohio Capital Conference Offensive Player of the Year and was an All-State choice.
 Quinn was named an All-Conference player in baseball as a junior and lettered three times and was a part of the 2001 State Championship team.
 He was a member of Young Life, the Rock Solid Club, and Who's Who Among America High School Students.

-In the fall of 2002, received a scholarship from Notre Dame, acting on a tip from fellow recruit Chinedum Ndukwe's father.
+In the fall of 2002, Quinn received a scholarship from the University of Notre Dame, acting on a tip from fellow recruit Chinedum Ndukwe's father.